mesoneer-ag/docker-ubitec-io-status-page/README.md

 # [📈 Live Status](https://status.docker.ubitec.io): <!--live status--> **🟩 All systems operational**

+## DREPRECATION NOTICE

+As of 2023-05-11, this repository was archived.
+The reason was mainly because we moved to use other uptime monitoring services.
+The second reason was that the current Workflows used `ubuntu-18.04` which was deprecated by GitHub.
+This led to Actions could no longer be executed (got stuck in state `scheduled`).
+Merging back the repository to the upstream (`upptime/upptime`) required lots of effort.
+Therefore, we decided to retire this.

 This repository contains the open-source uptime monitor and status page for [ubitec AG](https://ubitec.io), powered by [Upptime](https://github.com/upptime/upptime).

 [![Uptime CI](https://github.com/ubitechq/docker-ubitec-io-status-page/workflows/Uptime%20CI/badge.svg)](https://github.com/upptime/upptime/actions?query=workflow%3A%22Uptime+CI%22)